martinkoen/mkdocs-test/docs/docs/index.md

-# netTerrain 9.5
+# netTerrain 9.1

 ## End-User Guide

 <!-- ![netTerrain 9.1](./assets/images/img13.jpg) -->

-Hello!
 In the extremely unlikely event that you don’t find this manual mind-blowingly fun to read, some sections provide quick video tutorials to help you ease your way into netTerrain.
 Look for the video icon and link next to it: